WayfaringKid/RentGPT/README.md

 ## Security Measures

 We place a high emphasis on security, especially given that we handle sensitive documents and data.
-The system will incorporate **CrowdStrike** to:
+The system will incorporate **Cloudflare** to:

 - Monitor and protect against unauthorized access or cyber-attacks.
 - Provide real-time threat intelligence and response.